notshi/dquery/readme.md

 **View on d-portal**
 View the results of the query on the d-portal website.
-*Only works if query includes activity identifiers.*
+*Only works if query includes activity identifiers using the `aid` command.*

 **Download**
 Download data in various formats without viewing results in the browser.